Program manager vs. project manager: A detailed guide

 • Communication: A program manager needs to deal with different people daily.
 They should have good communication skills to share information with people in an effective way they can understand.

-• Risk management: A program manager is responsible for the program’s budget and resource planning.
+• Risk management: A program manager is responsible for budget and resource planning.
 They should have strong risk management skills to identify, mitigate, and manage risks.

 • Time management: A program manager has to oversee a group of projects.
 They should have good time management skills to give attention to each project.